vuestorefront/vue-storefront/packages/core/nuxt-theme-module/README.md

     routes: false
 }],
 ```
-To properly configure `generate` property you have to provide data that will be replaced in EJS templates:
+To properly configure `generate` property you have to provide data that will be replaced in EJS templates.
+This property applies only to the core development:
 ```js
 ['@vue-storefront/nuxt-theme', {
     generate: {